niart/Aachen-Indoor-VPR/readme.md

 4)  ```python historgram.py```, this step will compute how the percentage of results that are within a certain tolerance (e.g., 0.5 meters).

-### Compare this model a SNN on RGB data from the same view.
+## 5. Compare the excitatory classifier with a SNN on RGB data from the same view.
 This evaluation is to investigate the performance of place classification in comparison to that from [^3]. the rest is coming ...